 Post Traumatic Stress Disorder can happen to normal people who have witnessed a traumatic event.
 Military training does not cause a person to be immune from trauma.
 War, by its very nature is a series of traumatic events.

-b) if they ARE determined to be suffering from a mental health issue, it could be reason to start orders to “separate” (in civilian words, “fire”) the soldier.
-This means that all income would end (just like getting “fired” in the civilian world).
+b) if they are determined to be suffering from a mental health issue, it could be reason to start orders to separate (in civilian words, or fire) the soldier.
+This means that all income would end (just like getting fired in the civilian world).

 Currently, 1/3 of the veterans returning from current conflicts are suffering from some form of mental health disorders.
 Left untreated, the long-term effects include:

 - Increased violence in the home, thus a legacy of intergenerational violence and abuse.